Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 • Demonstrating the improvements made to people and/or process and systems

-Outstanding Contract Security Manager/Director – employed by a contract security company
+Outstanding Contract Security Manager/Director – employed a contract security company

 Contract security managers/directors can operate in different ways, they may work as advisors to a client organisation or be the head of a team or department on behalf of a client.
 Whatever the role, this category recognises those who through security expertise, business acumen and/or skilful and innovative leadership approaches, have led the security portfolio with distinction for both their company and their client organisation.
 Outstanding performers will be leaders and innovators who are setting examples that others will wish to follow.